-But now out of the North came another powerful personage, who has two names, See-ur-huh and Ee-ee-toy.
+But now out of the North came another powerful personage, who has two names, from "The Story of the Flood" Pima Nation

+See-ur-huh and Ee-ee-toy.

 Now Seeurhuh means older brother, and when this personage came to Juhwertamahkai, Nooee and Toehahvs he called them his younger brothers.
 But they claimed to have been here first, and to be older than he, and there was a dispute between them.
 But finally, because he insisted so strongly, and just to please him, they let him be called older brother.